herakle-dev/Angular-project-2-education/README.md

-# AngularProject2Education
+# Start2Impact Examination Project - Open Library API
+ ## Introduction
+Welcome to the Start2Impact examination project developed by Ivan.
+This project utilizes the public API from Open Library to create an application with Angular.
+The purpose of this project is to demonstrate knowledge of working with APIs, making API calls, handling responses, and filtering data.

-## Intro
+## Project Overview
-Welcome to this project developed by Ivan as an examination for Start2Impact.
-This project is developed using the public Api from [Open library](https://openlibrary.org/).
-Before starting this repo i had to study this api, i've learned how to make good calls, show result and filter those from the url i pass at the moment before call those api, so this improved my knowlege about Api and how to manipulate the response with Angular.
+The main goal of this project is to build an application that leverages the Open Library API to fetch and display book data.
+By working on this project, I aimed to enhance my understanding of API integration with Angular and how to manipulate API responses effectively.
 # So lets begin with some screenshot!
 ## First page shown to the user when he visit the deploy link or even run the ng serve command
 ![Homepage](